Skip to Main Content

 Published collections of primary sources often contain materials such as diary entries, letters, government documents, newspaper articles, speeches, and photographs.

-To find collections of primary sources on a topic in the EMU Library's Esearch system:
+Follow these steps to find collections of published primary sources on a topic using the EMU Library’s Esearch system:

-2. In the top box, type in a words or phrases that describe your topic.
+2. In the first search box, type one or more words or phrases that describe your topic.

 archival resources